kalamuna/metalsmith-kalastatic-dot-module/README.md

 ### `replaceBase`

 Optional.
 When `true` will remove the `base` from the output script and style tags.
 This will allow referencing relative assets rather then using the absolute URLs.
+If you are development directly on the prototype and want to bring in the Drupal assets from the base location, set this to `false`.
 Default is `false`.